 Still here?
 OK, let’s go.

-As of this writing, I can’t reveal if there are any direct Zack Snyder influences on Shazam.
+I won’t reveal if there are any direct Zack Snyder influences on Shazam (psst!
+Stick around through the credits.)
 But if the wayward director has a legacy in the DCEU, it’s for playing up the nature of his heroes as they were originally created.
 Jerry Seigel wrote Superman to reflect the experiences of immigrants in America.
-He sprang from the minds of two Jewish kids from Cleveland who were bullied and this was their idea of empowerment.
-Siegel and Shuster were first generation Jewish-Americans and their families were watching those they left behind in Europe oppressed and then disappear in a very scary way with the rise of the Nazis and fascism.
-So Superman lived for them and other immigrants who desperately needed a crusader, if only a fictional one.
+He sprang from the minds of two Jewish kids from Cleveland who were bullied, and this was their idea of empowerment.
+Siegel and Joe Shuster were first generation Jewish-Americans, and their families were watching those they left behind in Europe oppressed and then disappear in a very scary way with the rise of the Nazis and fascism.
+So, Superman lived for them and other immigrants who desperately needed a crusader, if only a fictional one.
 Superman was, and is, about the immigrant experience, an experience that is alternately a dark and hopeful one.
 Snyder’s portrayal of Superman varied wildly from what the American people were used to.
 He wasn’t the straight conservative man of George Reeves or the smiling innocent boy scout of Christopher Reeve.
 He was the immigrant desperately trying to prove he was good enough to be here, even willing to sacrifice himself for his adopted world.
-This textured darkness, honest, and accurate portrayal of his creator’s origin was difficult for many to accept and Man of Steel suffered for it at the box office.
+This textured darkness, honest, and accurate portrayal of his creator’s origin was difficult for many to accept (eew!
+He’s WoKe!), and Man of Steel suffered for it at the box office.

 Many have said Shazam is like the Tom Hank’s movie Big.
 And that’s fair.
+It also brings to mind the early 80s ABC series The Greatest American Hero in that the hero has difficulty controlling and using his powers to great comedic effect.
 In my opinion, though, it has more of a Goonies feel to it.
-We have a group of outcast kids on the adventure of their lives, encountering some scary moments, but ultimately prevailing as only kids can do on a Saturday afternoon before their dad’s call them in for dinner.
-If you grew up between 1977 and 1985, an amazingly magical time for movies, you’re going to be giddy over this movie.
+We have a group of outcast kids on the adventure of their lives, encountering some scary moments, but ultimately prevailing as only kids can do on a Saturday afternoon before their dads call them in for dinner.
+It’s a wonderful superhero coming of age story.
+If you grew up between 1977 and 1985, an amazingly magical time for movies, you’re going to be giddy over this film.
 Your kids will be giddy over this movie.
 The New 52 storyline retains just enough of the character’s goofy origin to please everyone.
 It’s easily the most enjoyable of the current crop of DC films, though not the most compelling.
 But that’s ok.
 Sometimes we just want to be kids.